-Mass demonstrations in the feudal Himalayan kingdom of Sikkim last week seem to have resulted in agreement for democratic reforms.
+Background: Mass demonstrations in the feudal Himalayan kingdom of Sikkim last week seem to have resulted in agreement for democratic reforms.
 Earlier, the breakdown of law and order led to a request by the ruler, Chogyal Pladen Thondup Namgyal, to take over the administration.

 A report on Thursday (April 12), when part of this coverage was filmed, suggested that Sikkim was on the road back to normality.
 But at that time, an estimated five-thousand demonstrators were still camping out at the Pal Jor Stadium in Gangtok, while small detachments of Indian troops kept watch on them.
 One of the demonstrator's leaders collected signatures for a petition calling on the Chogyal to abdicate.

 Throughout the previous 10 days of political disorder, the 50-year-old Chogyal and his American-born wife have remained in the Royal Palace -- which was still being guarded by Indian troops on Thursday.
 But in the city, thee were signs of tension relaxing as shops and markets reopened for business.